 This temple was dedicated to Horus and was home to the ancient cult that worshipped him.
 Inside you can still see hieroglyphics that translate to how to make perfumes and honey for offerings.

 Day 9 Arrive in Luxor and Explore the West Bank

 The last stop on the Nile Cruise will be Luxor.
 The ancient city of Thebes and capital of the New Kingdom of Ancient Egypt.

 The West Bank of Luxor is popular with tourists as here you can enter the Valley of the Kings.
 This was made famous by Howard Carter on the discovery of the tomb of Tutankhamun and the mysterious curse of King Tut.

-You’ll need a bit of preparation for visiting as you can only enter three tombs, I’ve written a whole post to guide you here.
+You’ll need a bit of preparation for visiting as you can only enter three tombs, I’ve written a whole post to guide you through a visit to VOK here.